 Computer Science further up the school

 If pupils choose the GCSE Computer Science they will be involved in developing a comprehensive understanding of how computers and networks operate.
 Mathematical ability plays a huge part in this course, as does programming competence.
 Pupils learn about the ethics and laws governing computer use as well as cyber security and how binary numbers are used to represent sound and images.
-They are expected to show their level of ability by completing a complex programming task (NEA).
-This helps to demonstrate their skills as a resilient problem solver.
+Pupils are expected to show their level of ability by completing a series of programming challenges.
+This helps to demonstrate their skills and resilience as a problem solver.

 Can I do my homework at school?